ShirShachar/CSC211H_ShirShachar_HonorsProject_Spring2022/README.md

 # How to use the App
 * Download and install QT

 At first, you would have to download QT Framework from their website: https://bit.ly/3MXbKiS.
-Follow the instructions to install version 6.3, and XCODE version 13 - https://developer.apple.com/xcode/.
+Follow the instructions to install version 6.3.

+****need to put here the instraction about using my application***

 # Algorithm of The Rumor App

 <img width="839" alt="Screen Shot 2022-05-09 at 3 22 28 PM" src="https://user-images.githubusercontent.com/98283083/167482498-585215b3-4854-4f08-b52a-988bcd7c4998.png">

+# Challenges
+* my greatest challenge was to learn how to use QT enverment since the syntax in Qt is a bit diffrent from what I learned until now in C++.
+In order to overcome this challenge, i use the help i was provided by Professor Azhar and the mentors